Sbai7/GridGen/README.md

 ### 6) Setup of complex stratigraphic (or non-stratigraphic) models

 One challenging issue in groundwater modelling practice is representation of the inherently complex geological features at different scales in subsurface aquifers.
-The defacto standard in three-dimensional groundwater modelling practice is to setup layered models whose layers gently follow the aquifers/acquicludes interfaces.
+The defacto standard in three-dimensional groundwater modelling practice is to setup layered models whose slices gently follow the aquifers/acquicludes interfaces.
 Obviously this is not possible in general, but it's possible to do it with GridGen since version 2.0.0.

-Let's consider the following geologist's sketch of a soil type Y-axis orthogonal cross-section:
+Let's consider the following geologist's sketch of a soil type cross-section orthogonal to Y-axis :

-Additionally, let's assume that the third soil type (or horizon numbered by 3) has been only shown to exist in the back along the Y-axis but completely disappears when approaching the front along the this axis direction.
+Additionally, let's assume that the third soil type (or horizon numbered by 3) does only exists in the back along the Y-axis but completely disappears when approaching the front along this axis direction.
 Soil type 3 is replaced by the underlaying material (soil type 4) in this way.
 We consider then two soil types cross-sections at positions Y = 100m and Y = 6900m (close to the back and front faces, respectively) and whose distances of influence are 5000m and 2000m, respectively.
-A cross-section distance of influence is a paframeter which attributes the spatial neighborhood zone around each plane.
-All cells lying within this zone will have the soil type of the nearest point in the cross-section plane.
+A cross-section distance of influence is a parameter which selects the spatial neighborhood zone around each plane for preferential interpolation.
+All cells lying within this zone will have the soil type of the nearest point among all neighbor cross-section profiles.

 ![Alt text](pictures/example6_fancyPlot.jpg?raw=true "")

-Here we show a fency plot of the 3D interpolated soil types on a 60 x 30 x 30 regular grid size discretizing an area of 10Km by 7Km of areal extent and having 150m depth.
+Here we show a fancy plot of the 3D interpolated soil types on a 60 x 30 x 30 regular grid size discretizing an area of 10Km by 7Km of areal extent and with 150m depth.
 Notice, that the assumption of regularity is only applicable to this demonstration example.
-GridGen is indeed able to do the same job on logically rectangular grid which are curvilinear.
-From the last plot we notice the reproduction of the initially entered two Y-orhogona cross-sections and another two midway cross-section showing how soil types interpolation is proceeding, namely how layer number 3 (with cyan color) is disappearing.
+GridGen is indeed able to do the same job on logically rectangular grids which are curvilinear.
+From the last plot we notice the reproduction of the initially entered two Y-orhogonal cross-sections and another two midway cross-sections showing how soil types interpolation is performing, namely how layer number 3 (with cyan color) is disappearing.

-The next figure shows the three-dimensional saptial distribution of the soil types from bottom to top.
-It is clear that our final model fits our initial conceptual model sketched by hand.
+The next figure shows the three-dimensional saptial distributions of the soil types from bottom to top.
+It is clear that our final model exactly fits our initial conceptual model sketched by hand.

 ![Alt text](pictures/example6_soilGroups.jpg?raw=true "")